 SSA has a cultural fund, a solidarity fund supporting members going through a difficult financial patch and a pension fund for its members.
 Read more

 In order to be able to administer its members’ rights abroad, SSA has concluded contracts governing the reciprocal management of rights with foreign authors’ societies who are active in the same sector.
 In turn, SSA represents the members of those foreign societies in Switzerland.

 SSA is linked with the Common Information System (CIS) of CISAC which serves the worldwide information exchange between There are five collective management organisations (CMOs) in Switzerland for authors' and related rights: ProLitteris, SSA, SUISSIMAGE, SUISA, SWISSPERFORM....

 SSA was founded by playwrights and film makers in Geneva on 30 November 1985.
 They had previously been members of the Swiss section of the French society SACD and deemed it necessary to create an independent Swiss organisation.

 SSA began its activities on 1 January 1986.
-From the very beginning, it represented the repertoire of the French, Belgian and Canadian sections of SACD.
+From the very beginning, it represented the Entirety of works of a certain administration category of the French, Belgian and Canadian sections of SACD.
 SSA gradually concluded contracts with further foreign sister societies.

 In 1990, SSA changed its headquarters from Geneva to Lausanne.